Grantha script: Pallava Grantha

 An archaic and ornamental variety of Grantha is sometimes referred to as Pallava Grantha.
 It was used by the Pallava in some inscriptions from the 4th century CE to the 7th century CE, in India.
 Examples are the Mamallapuram Tiruchirapalli Rock Cut Cave Inscriptions and Kailasantha Inscription.

 Middle Grantha

-Middle Granta first appeared in the Kuram copper plates, dating from around 675 CE, and was used until the end of the 8th century CE.
+Middle Grantha first appeared in the Kuram copper plates, dating from around 675 CE, and was used until the end of the 8th century CE.

 Transitional Grantha

 Transitional Grantha is traceable from the 8th or 9th century CE, until around the 14th century CE.
 The Tulu-Malayalam script is derivative of Transitional Grantha dating to the 8th or 9th century CE, which later split into two distinct scripts – Tigalari and Malayalam.

 Modern Grantha

 Grantha in the present form dates from the 14th century CE.
 The oldest modern manuscript has been dated to the end of the 16th century CE.
 Two varieties are found in modern era Grantha texts: the 'Brahmanic' or square form used by Hindus, and the 'Jain' or round form used by Jains.